Values and Methods

 Applying these values and methods provides opportunities for meaningful social impact and lays the foundation for long-term, trusting and productive relationships through a focus on mutual respect.

-These methods may place extra resource demands or limits on your plans, but it isn’t necessary to address all of them during the planning or implementation of your initiative.
+They may place extra resource demands or limits on your plans, but it isn’t necessary to address all these methods during the planning or implementation of your initiative.
 They may not all be feasible with your resources or be relevant to your context and strategy.
 It is best to utilise them when and where appropriate.

 For example, the ‘Impact Statement’ and ‘Power Analysis’ methods are most relevant during initial planning phases of a Video for Change initiative.
 The subsequent three values — Participation and Inclusion, Accountability and Transparency, and Risk Management — are applicable throughout the entire life-cycle of your Video for Change initiative.